Email: Chapter 12, Article 7

 (2) The public policy of the state will be served through financing projects, extending loans, providing financing or credit for working capital, creating innovative investment plans and options, and providing equity financing or the refinancing of existing debt of an enterprise;

-(1) That due to the creation of the jobs investment trust, moneys will be available for venture capital in this state;
+(1) Due to the creation of the Jobs Investment Trust, moneys will be available for venture capital in this state;

-(2) That the implementation of this innovative program may supplant the need for the state to otherwise assist private venture capital concerns through other tax credits;
+(2) The implementation of this innovative program may supplant the need for the state to otherwise assist private venture capital concerns through other tax credits;

-(3) That due to the availability of venture capital funds through this program the granting of venture capital company credits under the capital company act should be reduced for three fiscal years pending the full implementation of the jobs investment trust program;
+(3) Due to the availability of venture capital funds through this program the granting of venture capital company credits under the Capital Company Act should be reduced for three fiscal years pending the full implementation of the Jobs Investment Trust Program;

-(4) That due to this reduction in the certification of tax credits, additional general revenue may become available for new economic development programs;
+(4) Due to this reduction in the certification of tax credits, additional general revenue may become available for new economic development programs;

 (5) These economic development programs may be funded from general revenue in an amount appropriate to effectuate the purposes of these programs; and